Ms. Monopoly

-Ms. Monopoly is a version of Monopoly that recognizes inventions that women created or contributed to and gives bonuses to female players.
+Ms. Monopoly is a version of the Monopoly board game that highlights inventions created or contributed to by women and gives bonuses to female players.
 It was released by Hasbro in 2019.
-Upon release, the game was criticized for its gameplay mechanics of giving bonuses to female players, as well as ignoring the original Monopoly's creator.

 The game replaces Rich Uncle Pennybags, the mascot on most Monopoly versions, with a young woman described as his niece.
 As part of the game's rollout, Hasbro sent three teenage girls a grant of $20,580 each to invest in their own inventions.
 Hasbro promoted Ms. Monopoly as the first game "where women make more than men".
 In a statement, Hasbro said that the game provides an environment in which "women have an advantage often enjoyed by men".

+Upon release, the game was criticized for its gameplay mechanics of giving bonuses to female players, as well as ignoring the original Monopolys creator.

 Gameplay

 This is a variation of the game Monopoly, so only differences from standard gameplay will be listed.

 Money bonuses are provided to female players.
 Women get $1,900 at the start of the game and receive $240 salary when passing “Go,” whereas men start with $1,500 and receive a $200 salary.
 Chance and Community Chest cards also provide different payouts between genders, sometimes higher for either men or women.

 The buyable properties are replaced with "inventions" representing technology women created or contributed to, including Wi-Fi, to which Hedy Lamarr and Radia Perlman contributed; modern shapewear by Spanx founder Sara Blakely; and chocolate chip cookies, invented by Ruth Graves Wakefield.
 Tokens are replaced with new ones: a notebook and pen, a jet, a glass, a watch, a barbell, and Ms. Monopoly's white hat.

 There are no houses, and instead of hotels, there are "headquarters."
 Players may buy headquarters for their inventions as soon as they have a color set.
 Headquarters may not be sold back to the Bank.

 Inventions cannot be mortgaged; instead, players may sell their inventions back to the Bank at any time for their face value.
 Inventions with headquarters on them may be sold or traded without removing the headquarters from them.
 If an invention with a headquarters is sold to the Bank, the next player to acquire the invention from the Bank (either by landing on it and buying it or by winning it in an auction) gets the headquarters for free.

 Railroads are replaced with "ride shares."
 These are no longer buyable properties, but instead when a player lands on one, they move their token to the next ride share space for free.

 The game ends when all the inventions have been purchased.
 Then, each player collects rent from the Bank for each of their inventions, and the player with the most money wins.

 Jail and tax spaces are maintained from the original game.